bbourassa/cs326-final-zeta/docs/final.md

 - *POST: /api/todos/:user*
   - This call creates a new todo item for a user associated with their user id.
 - *PUT: /api/todos/:user/:todo*
   - This call edits a user's todo item.
-Todo items are only edited on archive/unarchive and only the time of archive can be upated.
+Todo items are only edited on archive/unarchive and only the time of archive can be updated.
 The item is found by matching the user's id and the todo item's id.
 - *DELETE: /api/todos/:user/:todo*
    - This call deletes a user's todo item which is only done 24 hours after archive.
 It finds the
       correct todo item by the todo item's id and the user's id and deletes that item.